MyNameIsRaphi/encryption/README.md

     npm i
 ### How to use

-All file paths entered must be relative to the "symmetric" inside the installation folder
+All file paths entered are relative to the folder in which the application is executed from
 #### Symmetric encryption
 - Navigate into the extracted folder
 - To encrypt a file run